-DO NOT dismount the operator's seat while the vehicle is in motion.
-Getting off of the seat will activate the Operator Presence circuit, rapidly slowing the vehicle.
+Do not dismount the operator's seat while the vehicle is in motion.
+Getting off of the seat will activate the Operator Presence circuit, rapidly slowing the vehicle and applying the park brake.
 The abrupt slowing of the vehicle may result in severe bodily injury.